If you only mastered one skill, knowing how to drive massive amounts of traffic to your blog would be the skill you’d want.

 8. Email marketing

-Email marketing is traffic resource that you control. (somewhat)
+Email marketing is a traffic resource that you control. (somewhat)

 There is a lot to learn but for new blog owners, for starters, just get your email list going right away, don’t delay.